OCA/edi/account_invoice_import/README.rst

 - otherwise, Odoo will use the *invoice2data* Python library to try to interpret the text of the PDF (requires the module *account_invoice_import_invoice2data*),
-- if there is already some draft supplier invoice for this supplier, Odoo will propose to select one to update or create a new draft invoice,
+- if the partner is matched, Odoo will use the partner's vendor bill import settings or reuse the accounting configuration from the latest posted invoice of that partner,
-- otherwise, Odoo will directly create a new draft supplier invoice and attach the PDF to it.
+- otherwise, Odoo will create a new draft supplier invoice without a partner and propose to create or update the partner from the imported data.

 This module also works with supplier refunds.